 Comparing the Chinese and Western Zodiac Systems

-Commonalities Between the Chinese and Western Zodiacs
+Similarities Between the Chinese and Western Zodiacs

 Which System is More Accurate?